Originally Published: December 15, 2006 - Last Updated / Reviewed On: June 2, 2015

 I'm told alexithymia is a condition related to an inability to express one's emotions as a result of not understanding them.
 Those who have the condtion usually appear very stoic and tend not to react in what would be considered a "normal" way, and they probably won't understand when others do react "normally."
 That is pretty much the extent of my knowledge on the subject, though the research I've done suggests that I potentially have this condition.
 I wanted to know if you knew where I could find further information about diagnosis and treatment.

 Dear Wondering about Alexithymia,

+In many cases, alexithymia is a symptom of other mental health condition(s).
+To diagnose alexithymic symptoms, a person would need to be evaluated for and diagnosed with a primary mental health condition.
+Alexithymia has been observed in people who also have post-traumatic stress disorder, certain brain injuries, eating disorders, substance abuse, and depression.
+Treatment of alexithymia can be incorporated into the overall treatment of the broader condition.
 During an evaluation, your clinician will probably talk with you for a while and ask you to complete surveys and other psychological tests.
-Based on the results of the psychological evaluation, your clinician will have a better idea of how alexithymic symptoms might appear within one or more mental health conditions.
+Based on the results of the psychological evaluation, s/he will have a better idea of how alexithymic symptoms might be associated with one or more mental health conditions.